jonloone/Looneyideas/exampleSite/content/_index.md

 ---
-title: We are the music makers, we are the dreamers of the dream.
+title: Hello, I'm Jonathan Looney
 description:
 ---

-I'm Jonathan Looney, a life long technologist and product manager of 13 years who enjoys solving creative problems through technology.
-These are the rants and ravings of the tools we create, and our relationship with technology.
+Life long technologist and senior product leader who enjoys solving creative problems through technology.
+These are the rants and ravings about our relationship with technology, the new tools it creates, the problems that are solved and the impact on society .